lsst-dm/dmtn-011/index.rst

 It is hard to draw too many hard conclusions from these studies.
 For one thing, the models are close enough to each other above order 3 that the accuracy of our error measurement becomes very important.
 If the 2.2 multiplier which we applied (consistent with the bootstrap resampling) is correct, then orders above 4 not a useful improvement with the 2 million galaxies in this test.

-In future studies, we should resample from a larger number of galaxies, so the errors become much more obvious.
+However, it does appear that the order 2 parameterizations are significantly different from 3773, and that order 3 is needed at least in the primary and wings modelling.
+But there isn't all that much to choose from above order 3.
+In fact, 2332 seems to be quite close to 3773, and 3333 is even a little better.

+It is obvious that a lot depends on our error assumptions.
+In future studies, we should create several populations of the same setup to make true variation easier to determine.
 Varying the Psf from point-to-point on the focal plane may also have an effect which we have not studied in this set of tests.